GoogleContainerTools/kpt-functions-sdk/README.md

 ##### Using a GKE cluster

-On GKE, this feature is available using an alpha cluster:
+You can also use a deployed cluster in GKE.
+The beta k8s feature is avilable only when using GKE's `--enable-kubernetes-alpha` flag, as seen here:

 ```sh
 gcloud container clusters create $USER-1-14-alpha --enable-kubernetes-alpha --cluster-version=latest --region=us-central1-a --project <PROJECT>
 gcloud container clusters get-credentials $USER-1-14-alpha --zone us-central1-a --project <PROJECT>
 ```

+The second command will update your `~/.kube/config`, so no need to set the env variable.

-##### Working with CRDs
+### Working with CRDs

-If your function uses a Custom Resource Definition, make sure you apply it to the cluster at this point:
+If your function uses a Custom Resource Definition, make sure you apply it to the cluster before generating the SDK.
+Typescript uses the k8s server to generate the types represented there, including your CR.

 ```sh
 kubectl apply -f /path/to/my/crd.yaml